Alec Ross (author)

-Alec Ross (born November 30, 1971) is an American technology policy expert who was Senior Advisor for Innovation to Secretary of State Hillary Clinton for the duration of her term as Secretary of State.
+Alec Ross (born November 30, 1971) is an American author, technology policy analyst, and educator.

+Ross was Senior Advisor for Innovation to Secretary of State Hillary Clinton for the duration of her term as Secretary of State.
 After leaving the Department of State in 2013 he joined the School of International and Public Affairs, Columbia University as a Senior Fellow.
+Ross subsequently became a visiting fellow at Johns Hopkins University.
+Ross is currently a distinguished adjunct professor at the University of Bologna Business School and a board partner at Amplo.

-Ross is the author of the New York Times bestseller The Industries of the Future and The Raging 2020s: Companies, Countries, People – and the Fight for Our Future.
-The Industries of the Future has been translated to twenty-four languages, and was named the 2016 Book of the Year by the TriBeCa Film Festival's Disruptive Innovation Foundation.
-Ross was a Distinguished Visiting Fellow at Johns Hopkins University.
-He is a distinguished visiting professor at the University of Bologna Business School.
-He is also a Board Partner at Amplo, a global venture capital firm.
+Ross is the author of two books, The Industries of the Future and The Raging 2020s: Companies, Countries, People – and the Fight for Our Future.

 Background

 Ross was born and raised in Charleston, West Virginia.
 His father was a lawyer and his mother was a paralegal.
 At age 12 he moved to Italy for a year to live with his grandfather, Ray DePaulo, who was the commercial minister at the U.S. embassy in Rome.
 Ross attended college at Northwestern University.

 After graduating in 1994 from Northwestern University with a B.A. in history, Ross moved to Baltimore to work at Booker T. Washington Middle School as a Teach for America AmeriCorps Member.
 Ross taught for two years and then accepted a position as special assistant to the president of the Enterprise Foundation.
-He focused on developing business, technology and fundraising strategies.

-In 2000, he co-founded One Economy, a global nonprofit that uses innovative approaches to deliver the power of technology and information about education, jobs, health care and other vital issues to low-income people.
+In 2000, he co-founded One Economy, a nonprofit which aimed to provide technology and information to economically-limited groups; it ceased operations in 2012.